Nicocamp0/Nicocamp0/README.md

 ---

-### Research Project (TER) – Dissociation in VR
-Research project exploring **body ownership and dissociation effects in virtual reality**.

-Objective:
-- study how different environments influence **attention and engagement** in a learning context

-Approach:
-- design of a VR experimental protocol comparing:
-  - a one-on-one learning situation
-  - a virtual classroom with AI-driven agents simulating students

-Work includes:
-- literature review on multisensory integration and VR
-- experimental design and implementation in Unity
-- exploration of presence, attention, and cognitive load

----

 ### Interactive 2D Polygon Editor
 Interactive application written in **C and OpenGL** allowing users to create and edit polygons and fill them using the **scan-line algorithm**.